yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 ### Qualcomm

-[K11MCH1](https://github.com/K11MCH1/AdrenoToolsDrivers/releases/tag/v24.1.0_R16)’s driver releases continue to flow out, improving performance and compatibility for the Adreno users.
+[K11MCH1](https://github.com/K11MCH1/AdrenoToolsDrivers/releases/tag/v24.1.0_R16)’s driver releases continue to flow out, improving performance and compatibility for Adreno users.
 We strongly recommend staying up-to-date.

 While there have been new releases of the proprietary driver, nothing of value has been added or fixed yet.